-It seems like everyone these days is a consultant – strategy consultants, business consultants, technology consultants, IT consultants, marketing consultants, the list goes on and on.
+It seems like everyone these days is in management consulting - strategy consultants, business consultants, technology consultants, IT consultants, marketing consultants, the list goes on and on.

 It’s a catch-all title for someone who gets paid to give their advice on particular subjects to companies.